While I wouldn’t be one to call dried fish (tuyô in Tagalog) a cuisine, more Filipinos than I can count will disagree with me.

 They’re extremely salty and most Filipinos like salty foods.
 I only like salt on fries, popcorn and as a seasoning on certain foods.
 I like the taste of fish (if it doesn’t taste too “fishy”), not the taste of salt.
 Canned tuna tastes better to me than dried fish.

 (The smell of it while it’s being dried or while it’s being cooked, reminds me of the smell of stinky feet.
-Back when I used to have really bad foot odor, Josie teased me that my feet smelled like dried fish.
+Back when I used to have horrible foot odor, Josie teased me that my feet smelled like dried fish.
 I really can’t tell you which smell is worse.)

-Originally published in August of 2013.
+Originally published in August 2013.
 Updated for readability and minor corrections.